Morita Equivalence of Noncommutative Supertori: Noncommutative supertori and Morita equivalence

-Next we consider the $\mathcal{N}=(2,2)$ supertorus with the odd spin structure, In the case of the even spin structure, there is no effect from supersymmetrization \cite{ekn08}.
-Here, we set~\footnote{This normalization is different from our previous work~\cite{ekn08} by a factor of $2\pi$.} the noncommutative parameters $\varTheta = \frac{1}{2\pi} $ and $C=1$.
-In this setup, the generators $U=U_{1}$ and $V=U_{2}$ satisfy
+For supertori, there are two types of spin structures, even and odd.
+However, for the even spin structure there is no effect from supersymmetrization \cite{ekn08}.
+Thus we consider the $\mathcal{N}=(2,2)$ case with odd spin structure.
+Setting the noncommutative parameters $\varTheta = \frac{1}{2\pi} $ and $C=1$~\cite{footnote1}, the generators $U=U_{1}$ and $V=U_{2}$ satisfy

 where the supercoordinates obey the algebra \eqref{n2alg} and the lattice vectors $e_{U}^{\mu}$ and $e_{V}^{\mu}$ are given by

 Then the explicit form of $U,\,V$ can be obtained as